 Aiming for a 1-to-1 ratio of Sussex students to young people and designing activities using different learning styles in small groups, we create a relatable environment where young people can have the confidence to express their views and feelings around the topics.
 The aim is to empower students to think critically about the world around them and to equip them with tools to better deal with issues that arise.

-In its four years of existence, the Role Models Project has evolved as volunteers input their own life experiences and understanding of the world into the focus of the workshops.
+In its five years of existence, the Role Models Project has evolved as volunteers input their own life experiences and understanding of the world into the focus of the workshops.
 It’s an opportunity to share ‘what you wish you had known’ when growing up to make a change to younger members of our community in Brighton & Hove.

 We are looking for people who are enthusiastic about what the project does, passionate about making a difference in the education of young people around personal, social and political issues, and willing to work in a way that respects people’s differences.

 Come along to our termly Open Forum Taster event on 24th February 6-8pm in the Meeting House for an introduction to the project, facilitated discussions around what you wish you'd known when you were younger, and pizza!

 If you’re in your first or second year, you can sign up to one or both of our elective modules from the school of Education and Social Work: ‘Discovering Role Models’ in the Autumn term and ‘Developing Role Models’ in the Spring.
 Both 15 credit modules combine the theory and practice of social pedagogy, peer learning and creative participatory facilitation.

 You can read more about the modules here under ‘Additional Undergraduate Electives’